Raphinha: 2024–25: Breakthrough season and goalscoring achievements

 Despite recording 10 goals and 11 assists in 37 appearances in his previous season, Raphinha's future at the Spanish club was uncertain and with Xavi leaving the managerial role, he was linked with a move away from the club, in order for Barcelona to raise funds amid their financial difficulties.
 He was the recipient of a contract offer worth €90 million from Saudi Pro League side Al-Hilal, with Barcelona's sporting director Deco informing his agent to look for another team for him.
 However, Hansi Flick, who replaced Xavi as the new manager, decided to keep him.
-Highlighting his importance to the team, Flick named him as one of the team's captains for the season.
+Raphinha was selected as one of the team's captains for the season after a squad vote.

 Flick began his tenure with a different tactical approach than his predecessor, he positioned Raphinha centrally, behind Robert Lewandowski and flanked by wingers, which saw his form improve dramatically.
 On 31 August 2024, he scored his first hat-trick for Barcelona in a 7–0 thrashing at home against Real Valladolid in a La Liga match.
 Later that year, on 23 October, he scored a hat-trick in the Champions League in a 4–1 home win against Bayern Munich in the group stage and was named Player of the Match.
 A few days later, on 26 October, he netted his first goal in El Clásico and provided an assist in a 4–0 away win over Real Madrid.
 During the match at the Santiago Bernabéu, Raphinha and his Barcelona teammates Lamine Yamal and Ansu Fati were targeted with racial abuse by a group of home supporters.